All Episodes

 I know I said this.

-I'm gonna I'm just saying it again.
+I'm just saying it again.

 I just maybe I just never knew Susan Collins.

-There is not this monolithic one-voice radicalism that has taken over the Democratic Party and the Republican Party.
+Look, one thing that the Republican Party has that the Democratic Party does not have, there is not this monolithic one-voice radicalism that has taken over the Democratic Party and the Republican Party.

 This is going to go forward.

-The speech was so well thought out based on facts and the standards that she uses to evaluate important issues.
+You know, one thing is I'm watching Susan Collins, the speech was so well thought out based on facts and the standards that she uses to evaluate important issues.

 Maybe that's why she kept it to herself pretty much the whole time.

-Nobody knew what she was gonna do.
+Nobody knew what she was going to do.

-It was a speech and a reminder of the dignity that we can have in spite of dig uh disagreements, and talked about the law, the constitution, the role of the Senate, advice and consent, and a little bit of class, and she made all of these left wingers that have been insane all these days, and it's gonna get worse unless we insist it stop in 32 days.
+It was a speech and a reminder of the dignity that we can have in spite of disagreements and talked about the law, the Constitution, the role of the Senate, advice and consent, and a little bit of class.

 Lindsey Graham is next.

-For instance, since these allegations have become public, Professor Ford testified that not a single person has contacted her to say I was at the party that night.
+For instance, since these allegations have become public, Professor Ford testified that not a single person has contacted her to say, I was at the party that night.

 Yet not a single person has come forward to say that they were the one who drove her home or were in the car with her that night.

-And Professor Ford also indicated that even though she left that small gathering of six or so people abruptly and without saying goodbye and distraught, none of them called her the next day or ever to Ask why she left.
+And Professor Ford also indicated that even though she left that small gathering of six or so people abruptly and without saying goodbye and distraught, none of them called her the next day or ever to ask why she left.

 Is she okay?